 - Have a salad or vegetable-based soup once a day.
 Salads are highly nutritious (of course, assuming the right ingredients and a healthy dressing) while soups can be very healthy and tasty at the same time.
 I’m personally making a point to eat at least one salad/soup a day in my healthy living plan!

-Step 4: Continue with your fruits and vegetables intake for the rest of the challenge
+Step 4: Continue with a variety of fruit and vegetable intake for the rest of the challenge

-Like with Day 1, drinking water and eating five servings of fruits and vegetables aren’t one-day affairs.
+Like with Day 1 on drinking water, eating fruits and vegetables aren’t one-day affairs.
 If you want to be healthy and stay healthy, then these should be habits that you carry with you for life!

-So, add “Eat at least 5 servings of fruits and vegetables” to your daily agenda of your 14-Day Healthy Living Plan.
-Follow-through with this task for the next 12 days!
+So, add “Eat fruits and vegetables” to your daily agenda of your 14-Day Healthy Living Plan.
+Follow-through with this task for the next 12 days! 😀

 Next, Follow Your Plan for Day 2 (Take Pictures Too!)